paul-green-stone/CdD/README.md

 - `value` - A pointer to the data you wish to store in the dictionary.
 This can point to any data type, but it is essential that the corresponding user-defined functions for handling this data type are properly implemented

-- `dict` - A `Dict_t` structure representing the dictionary instance where the key-value pair will be inserted
+- `dict` - A pointer to the `Dict_t` structure representing the dictionary instance where the key-value pair will be inserted

 ##### Return Value